wtracy/bottom-sheet-article/README.md

 Let's step through the `App()` function.

-The bottom sheet will need to track its state--whether it's visible, and how far up the screen it currently extends.
+The bottom sheet will need to track its state: how far up the screen it currently extends, if it's visible at all.
 We create a ref to track this state:

 ```javascript
 const bottomSheetRef = useRef(null);